 Melt the wax.
 You only need enough to be able to roll the pine cone in; about 1/2 inch.
 I have a large Pyrex measuring cup that I use only for waxes and crafts.
 I also purchased a really cheap pot which is also reserved for crafting.

-Next set the pine cone in, on its side, and roll, covering with wax.
+Next set the pine cone in, on its side, and roll, covering it with wax.

 Then place them on waxed paper.
-It worked best if you are able to stand them up.
+It works best if you are able to stand them up.

 The one in the back was laid on its side.
 See how the wax gathered and made it stick to the wax paper.
 They're still worth keeping.

-Place a few in a cute bag with a pretty ribbon and pass them out at the holidays.
+An easy and inexpensive way to add a little cozy factor to your home.
+Another great gift idea too.
+Just put a few in a cute bag with a pretty ribbon and pass them out during the holidays.